andreasZel/devops_with_kubernetes_project_server/README.md

 Even so, If we want to be flexible and custom we can use `DYI` and migrate easier to maybe another cloud or on premise.
 We just need to accept that constant monitoring-updating-backup will be needed.

+## Update 3.11

+So the cluster i use is --disk-size=32 --num-nodes=3 --machine-type=e2-medium, this means i use 2 vCpu cores, 4 GB RAM and 32 GB disk size.

+So each node = 2 vCPUs + 4 GiB RAM.
+Overall, 3 nodes, so **6 vCPUs + 12 GiB RAM**.

+For CronJobs, since they run and stop, i setup loghtweight and done every 24hours:

+1. for the db backup, since it's mostly I/O bound and network related

+   Requests or min: 100m CPU (0.1 CPU) / 128Mi memory
+   Limits or max: 300m CPU (0.3 CPU) / 256Mi memory

+2. for the generation of todo, since it's mostly fetches and done every couple of minutes:

+   Requests or min: 50m CPU (0.05 CPU) / 64Mi memory
+   Limits or max: 200m CPU (0.2 CPU) / 128Mi memory

+3. For todo service and express app that serves the Html and listens to endpoints i used a little bit more, just because node is single threaded:

+   Requests or min: 200m CPU (0.2 CPU) / 256Mi memory
+   Limits or max: 500m CPU (0.5 CPU) / 512Mi memory

+4. For the db, statefulset i used a bit more, just because db's are very heavy on resources and might require caching:

+   Requests or min: 500m CPU (0.5 CPU) / 512Mi memory
+   Limits or max: 1 CPU / 1Gi memory